beameio/beame-sdk/README.md

 `{ Hostname: 'h3a6ipg1jz95x35n.v1.r.p.edge.eu-central-1b-1.v1.p.beameio.net' }`

 9. Go to web brower and direct it to your new secure web server by copying https://*hostname* from console output
-That's that.
-You have your own https server running on your local machine, available from allover the world :)
+That's it.
+You have your own https server running on your local machine, accessible from anywhere in the world :)

 #Copy-paste example of https server with express support

-Below code snippet is actually a part of larger code above.
+Below code snippet is actually a part of the larger code above.
 So it requires all needed installations (npm/express/beame-sdk/placing-html-files-in-*public*-folder) to be performed prior to run.
 In order to see credentials that you have created, use `beame creds list` in terminal. *Hostname*, that is listed in row named *edgeclient* ,is the one, that you'll need to provide to *SampleBeameServer* as *hostname*.

 ```